X

 Volunteer Opportunities

 In Port Newark, volunteers assist seafarers and port workers at the front desk and visit ships to offer pastoral care services.
-Please contact the Director of SCI’s International Seafarers’ Center Timothy Wong at [email protected] for more information.
+Please contact the Director of SCI’s International Seafarers’ Center at [email protected] for more information.

 In the inland river system and at gulf ports and other areas, clergy from many faith traditions and lay members serve as Chaplain Associates, supporting towboat crews and responding to emergencies.
 Visit the Ministry on the River for more information about the program.